Andrew-Draganov/GiDR-DUN/readme.md

   - TSNE -- `dr = GradientDR(optimize_method='tsne', cython=True)`
     - Requires `cython=True` as TSNE's Barnes-Hut trees cannot be written into numba easily
   - GDR -- `dr = GradientDR(optimize_method='gdr')`
+    - This is the default as it's my algorithm and I think it's nice :)

 ##
 Contact -- for questions please raise an issue or (if you want a response) email draganovandrew@cs.au.dk